_0001 — How Memex Came to Be

 Reasoning drifted.

-Shared understanding evaporated.
+Shared operational understanding evaporated.

 At the time, I was not a coder.